 Our walking tours follow the route from South to North allowing you to ease into the walks before the more challenging climbs near Dublin.

-The Wicklow Way is typically completed in 5–7 days, and one of the busiest of Ireland’s National Waymarked Trails, with up to 24,000 people walking the most popular sections of the route.
+This tour is typically completed in 5–7 days and is one of the busiest of Ireland’s National Waymarked Trails, with up to 24,000 people walking the most popular sections of the route.

 The trail follows forest tracks, mountain paths, boreens and quiet country roads.
 The way also passes the Monastic City at Glendalough, founded in the 6th century by Saint Kevin.